Bushati family: Origins

-A century later, when the Albanian national movement was on the rise, yet another theory came forward.
-According to that theory, which Sami Frashëri recorded, the Bushati were descendants of the old feudal Dukagjini family.
+Albanian writer Sami Frashëri asserted that the Bushati family were descendants of the Dukagjini family.

 History

-Their dominance of the Scutari region was gained through a network of alliances with various highland tribes.
-Even after the fall of the pashaluk in 1831, the Bushatis continued to play an important role in Albanian society.
-During the 19th century, Shkodër was also known as a cultural centre and in the 1840s the Bushati Library was built.
+Their dominance of the Shkodër region was gained through a network of alliances with various highland tribes.
+Even after the fall of the pashalik in 1831, the Bushatis continued to play an important role in Albanian society.
+During the 19th century, Shkodër was also known as a cultural centre and in the 1840s the Bushati library was built.